MattKelly4D4B/My-Favorite-Projects/README.md

  - Fork: This is a really neat representation of a parent and child relationship using,  chain, fan and simple methods to fork processes.
 Neat Stuff!:sunglasses::raised_hands: :computer:

  - HorseRace:  Place your bets folks!
-Its the Kentucky Derby...except...*command line style!!!* Just choose how many horses and watch them race to the finish.
+Its the Kentucky Derby...except...*Command Line Style!!!* Just choose how many horses and watch them race to the finish.
 First to 100 wins! :horse_racing::horse_racing::horse_racing:

  -